ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.scenes/README.md

 ### 2.3.3 (2020-12-06)
 * (bluefox) Implemented drag&drop for the reorder of scenes in folders
 * (bluefox) Implemented Easy mode
-* (bluefox) Possibility to use set point from other state
+* (bluefox) Possibility to use set point from another state

 ### 2.3.1 (2020-11-06)
 * (Apollon77) Prevent crash case (Sentry IOBROKER-SCENES-M)